DFE-Digital/architecture/governance/design-governance.md

 After the session, the team will need to record and track any significant or cross-cutting decisions and actions.

-Contact the [DDT standards forum](https://standards.education.gov.uk/support) for advice on setting up a peer review.
+Contact the [Architecture Profession](Architecture.PROFESSION@education.gov.uk) for advice on setting up a peer review.

 ### Show and tells